0xbenc/bash-zoo/README.md

 - Copy the password (first line) directly.
 - Reveal the password on screen until you clear it (also copies to clipboard).
 - Toggle pin on an entry; pinned entries sort first.
+- Start directly in MFA-only view with `passage mfa`.

 Notes
 - Requires `pass` and a clipboard adapter (`pbcopy`, `wl-copy`, `xclip`, or `xsel`).
 For TOTP actions, install `oathtool`.